bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 ##### **Major vs. Minor Page Faults**

 The key difference is where the needed data comes from.
-- **Minor Page Fault**: The data is already in physical RAM, but not currently mapped to process's page table.
+- **Minor Page Fault:** The data is already in physical RAM, but not currently mapped to process's page table.
-- **Major Page Fault**: The data is not in physical RAM and must be loaded from disk.
+- **Major Page Fault:** The data is not in physical RAM and must be loaded from disk.

 #### **Multi-Level Page Tables**